On this page

 What are the Child Safe Standards?

-All organisations that provide services or facilities for children under 18 must implement 7 Child Safe Standards.
-The standards were introduced by the Victorian Government in response to the 2013 Parliamentary Betrayal of Trust Inquiry, which found that while the majority of children were safe in organisations, there were inadequate and inconsistent approaches to child safety in organisations across Victoria.
+All organisations that provide services or facilities for children under 18 must implement 11 Child Safe Standards.
+The standards were first introduced by the Victorian Government in response to the 2013 Parliamentary Betrayal of Trust Inquiry, which found that while the majority of children were safe in organisations, there were inadequate and inconsistent approaches to child safety in organisations across Victoria.
 The updated 11 Standards commenced on 1 July 2022 and replace the 7 Child Safe Standards that were established in 2016.

 The standards aim to drive cultural change so that keeping children safe from abuse is at the forefront of all practice.